denten-books/plain-text/1-metaphor.md

 # Part I: Simulation
 ## Chapter 1: Metaphor Machines

-Reading Jean Baudrillard at the end of the century prior, I understood his writing on simulacra in relationship to ersatz entertainment: amusement parks, virtual reality, reality television, and the like.
-I am only now beginning to comprehend the extent of the simulation.
-Metaphor machines---computers--- mediate experience ubiquitously.
-They interject in simple everyday acts from drinking coffee in the morning, through brewing and payment systems, to going to bed as alarm clocks and night activity monitors.
+In the 1990s, I understood Jean Baudrillard's writing on simulacra in relationship to the media entertainment complex: amusement parks, virtual reality, reality television, and so on.
+Today his writing gains another layer of meaning related directly to the pervasiveness of personal computing.
+Computers, as I will argue in this chapter, do more than compute.
+They are metaphor machines that mediate experience ubiquitously.
+They interject in simple everyday acts from drinking coffee in the morning, through automatic brewing machines and payment systems, to going to bed as alarm clocks and night activity monitors.

-Baudrillard writes:
+Baudrillard writes about the "genesis of simulacra," which culminates precisely at the totalizing mediation of code:

 > At the limit of an always increasing elimination of references and
 > finalities, an ever-increasing loss of resemblances and designations, we